 CAUTION!
-Mbox only supports playback of content using the DV codec, not the DVCPro codec.
+Mbox does not support playback of content using the DVCPro codec, only the DV codec.

-+ In Mbox the Hap codec is decompressed using special means rather than how other codecs are decompressed.
-Hap uses special APIs that enable the movie to be decompressed on the GPU rather than on the CPU.
-This can allow computers with fewer/slower CPU cores to have better performance than with other codecs.
-Hap movies can have a high bitrate and therefore require a fast disk with good bandwidth.
-A powerful graphics card is also recommended.
++ The Hap codec is decompressed using the GPU rather than the CPU, which is how other codecs are decompressed.
+Mbox uses special APIs that enable this with Hap movie content.
+This can allow computers with fewer/slower CPU cores to have better performance than with other codecs, provided they have a powerful discrete graphics card.
+Hap movies can also have a high bitrate and therefore require a fast disk with good bandwidth.